alantech/alanlang-docs/src/imports.md

 #### Imports

-To import the exports of other modules, `alan` provides two different syntaxes to select the exports to import.
+To import the exports of other modules, Alan provides two different syntaxes to select the exports to import.
 There are also two different syntaxes to identify the module you wish to import from.
 These two syntaxes are completely interchangeable leading to four different syntactic combinations.

 ##### Identifying Modules